 Garry Menzel, Ph.D.
 Dr. Menzel joined our company in 2016 as a director and Chief Executive Officer.
-Dr. Menzel has also served on the board of directors and chairman of the audit committee of the oncology company Black Diamond Therapeutics Inc. since 2014.
+Dr. Menzel has also served on the board of directors and chairman of the audit committee of the oncology company Black Diamond Therapeutics Inc. since 2014 and has served on the board of directors of Stoke Therapeutics Inc. since 2020.
 Previously, Dr. Menzel was the Chief Strategy Officer at Axcella Health Inc. from 2015 to 2016, the Chief Financial Officer at DaVita Healthcare Partners Inc. from 2013 to 2015, and the Chief Operating Officer at Regulus Therapeutics Inc. from 2008 to 2013.
 Dr. Menzel also had global leadership roles in running the biotechnology practices at Goldman Sachs & Co.
 LLC from 1994 to 2004 and Credit Suisse Group AG from 2004 to 2008.
 In addition, he was a consultant with Bain & Company and was a research assistant at SmithKline Beecham PLC (now GlaxoSmithKline PLC).
 Dr. Menzel received his Ph.D. from the University of Cambridge, where he studied the regulation of oncogenes in immune cells, and his M.B.A. from the Stanford University Graduate School of Business.
 We believe Dr. Menzel is qualified to serve as a member of our board of directors because of his scientific background and corporate leadership experience.